NithinKalidas/Appian/Generic.md

 ## 25. How do you handle errors in Portal?
 Portals do NOT support out-of-the-box Appian error dialogs.
-Portals run outside the Appian environment Errors must be handled manually in the interface and integrations
+Portals run outside the Appian environment Errors must be handled manually in the interface and integrations check dependents and navigate (It will show which precedents caused issue) Published with no error message (Open interface, comment child interface and check one by one which causing the error)

 ## 26. If any request is submitted through an user by portal, how can we find them?
 By creating a request id which can be configured through email id or phone number using unique set of constraints

-## 27. What is the difference between text, long text and extra long text
+## 27. What is the difference between text, long text and extra long text?
+text 255
+long text 4000
+extra long text 64000

 ## 28. what is health chekup and use case?
+check metrics and performance log critical fix, high fix, medium,  low (check if fix)

 ## 29. What is monitoring and use case?

 ## 30. What is Use case of Customisation file and what is environment constant / (connected System)?

-## 31. How to deploy group to higher environment?
+## 31. How to deploy groups/users to higher environment?
 Will Group Id Changes when we deploy to higher environment?
-Groups/Users need to configured manually, (NR)
+Users need to configured manually.
+Groups can be moved to next environment

 ## 33. How to deploy service account to higher environment to higher environment?
+service account need to configured manually

 ## 34. What are the limitations for business user?
 In Appian, a Business User (usually someone from the business team who reviews tasks and data but does not design/develop applications) has limited access and capabilities compared to Designers / Administrators.

 ## 35. What is hot fix?
-Hot fix is an bug of appian (NR)
+Hot fix is an bug of appian

 ## 36. What is difference between equal to and like operator?
 Equal: The value must be exactly equal to the column value.
 Faster (can use index directly)
 Like: Used for pattern-based match.
 LIKE is slower, especially if value starts with %

 ## 37. Delete related record action, how not to show error page and redirect?
+Delete action outside the record using

 ## 38. How to create new service Account?
 Under Admin Console, In WEB Api Authentication we ccan create service account and authentication key as well